 We will start with the electronics first because we can get this tested and working before we install it in our machine.
 It’s good to know it all working if you just purchased the parts.
 If we did the mechanical first it could be a while before we notice a problem with the electronics

 I’ve spent a considerable amount of time researching and testing the electronic components and have used the same stepper motors as my Anet A8 3d printer.
 This helps to keep the cost down.

 This new build uses the same type of controller found in many 3d printers.
 We will be using the Arduino Mega 2560 with a RAMPS 1.4 board attached.
 The stepper motors will be NEMA 17 size and a 12 Volt Power Supply.
-Here’s the link to the Full parts list
+Here’s the link to the Full parts list with a PDF download.

 This is can be the most challenging part of the build but once you’ve had some practice it gets a lot easier.
 I have several videos on YouTube that will help you.